optofab/optofab.github.io/_retrospectives/2021-08-16-Retrospective-Audit-1-Semester2.md

 **How to improve**

 1. The team should make sure that the deputy spokesperson is in a position to backup the project manager, and that in turn one or two other team members shadows the deputy. ~~[?] :question:~~
-2. Team should maintain a work log to track hours spent from each member.
+2. Team should maintain a work log to track hours spent from each member. :white_check_mark:
-3. [Refine the team charter with more details, including: what's expected from each team member; explanations for the values;]
+3. [Refine the team charter with more details, including: what's expected from each team member; explanations for the values;] :white_check_mark:

 ### Communication